andrewyang96/StocktwitsDataGathering/README.md

 # StocktwitsDataGathering
 Gathering Tweet data of stocks using Stocktwits API.
+Used for SIGMIS project at UIUC.